santilococo/oni2/README.md

 ## Download (for Linux)

 First, you need to download `AppDir.tar` from [releases](https://github.com/santilococo/oni2/releases) which contains the AppDir of `onivim2`.
+You can choose the stable release or the nightly release.

 Then, to build the AppImage, you need to download [appimagetool](https://appimage.github.io/appimagetool) and run:
 ```
 tar -xf AppDir.tar
 cd _release